A note on the spectral gap for log-concave probability measures on convex bodies: Preliminary results and proof of Theorem

 In particular if the mapping $K$ is bounded from below (uniformly with respect to the space variable) by some $\kappa >0$ then the spectral gap of the operator $-L$ is lower bounded as follows:

-\end{lem} \begin{proof} Letting $g \in \C ^\infty (\Omega)$ be centered, standard results for Neumann type Laplacians imply the existence of a unique solution $f\in \C _N ^\infty (\Omega)$ to the Poisson equation $-Lf =g$.
+\end{lem} \begin{proof} Letting $g \in \C ^\infty (\Omega)$ be centered, standard results for Neumann type Laplacians ensure the existence of a unique solution $f\in \C _N ^\infty (\Omega)$ to the Poisson equation $-Lf =g$.
 Then the trick is to write the variance as follows:

 The proof of the spectral gap estimate is then straightforward. \end{proof}